The pharynx is a muscular tube that connects the oral and nasal cavity to the larynx and oesophagus.

 The adenoid tonsils can become pathologically enlarged due to viral infections of the upper respiratory tract.
 In the case of recurrent infections, they can become chronically enlarged.
-When enlarged, the adenoids can obstruct the opening of the eustachian tube which is located close to the adenoid tonsils in the nasopharynx.
+When enlarged, the adenoids can obstruct the opening of the Eustachian tube – which is located close to the adenoid tonsils in the nasopharynx.

 The oropharynx is the middle part of the pharynx, located between the soft palate and the superior border of the epiglottis.

-- Posterior 1/3 of the tongue.
+- Posterior one-third of the tongue.

 - Superior constrictor muscle